ruan-cat/RPGMV-dev-notes/docs/ruan-cat-notes/docs/python/yolov5/yolo.md

 ## 错误

-### NotImplementedError: Could not run 'torchvision::nms' with arguments from the 'CUDA' backend.
+### NotImplementedError: Could not run 'torchvision::nms' with arguments from the 'CUDA' backend

 - [解决“NotImplementedError: Could not run ‘torchvision::nms‘ with arguments from the ‘CUDA‘ backend.”](https://blog.csdn.net/weixin_51179975/article/details/119082342)